100% Honest Weight Training, Nutrition, Sportswear & Wellbeing

 I didn’t test them in the shower because I knew what would happen.

-They are not labeled as being waterproof or rainproof in any way – if you want to keep the sound quality at its best, just don’t do it.
+They are not labelled as being waterproof or rainproof in any way – if you want to keep the sound quality at its best, just don’t do it.

 This is a common question usually asked when it comes to earbuds, of course there’s more opportunity for a small earbud to fall out and get lost.
 I’ve tested quite a few of them on this channel.

-I even ‘skinned the cat’ on the olympic rings and hung upside down to see if they would shift or feel like they were about to slip off, and they didn’t at all.
-So top marks for that, but to be honest, I didn’t expect them to fall off.
+I even ‘skinned the cat’ on the Olympic rings and hung upside down to see if they would shift or feel like they were about to slip off, and they didn’t at all.
+So top marks for that, but honestly, I didn’t expect them to fall off.

 Main Strength